kenryuS/kenryuS/README.md

 ### Hi, I am kenryuS

-- I’m using EndeavourOS Linux on my work station and Manjaro Linux on my laptop
+- I use Arch btw on my work station and Manjaro Linux on my laptop
 - I can code on Python, Javascript, C++, C#, and Java
 - Take a look at my projects I'm working on from [here](https://github.com/kenryuS?tab=projects)!
 - What I am currently learning: